Code-Institute-Submissions/MS1-infinity-gym/README.md

 <img src="assets/documents/lighthouse1.jpg">
 <img src="assets/documents/lighthouse2.jpg">

+After testing the response from the lighthouse, it turned out that my photos were on the large side.
+However, this is not very bad for the desktop version, but for the mobile devices the average response is immediately reduced.

+I have adjusted these pictures for all pages but the response from the lighthouse for the mobile version seems to be the same.

 ## Deployment
 ---
 For the deployment of infinity Gym website, I used Github pages. follow the next steps to my URL: